 Open and extensible adapters for integration with ERP and plant management systems

-Achieve improved visibility for lean and six-sigma programs TOP
+Achieve improved visibility for lean and six-sigma programs

 Real-Time Intelligence for Plant Managers and Production Supervisors